deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 That last promise seemed satisfactory.
 He thanked her and left the village in a much less violent mood than he’d arrived, leaving the Singer to sigh and plop down next to the fire where some of the women were preserving another batch of stew the winter.

 She sat with her thoughts and helped with the preparations for some time until a shouting-stone’s call drew her attention.
-It was the unique *thrum*thrum-*thrum*thrum rhythm the lookouts used for when a human was headed their way.
+It was the unique thrum-*thrum!* thrum-*thrum!* rhythm the lookouts used for when a human was headed their way.

 Sure enough, a few minutes later Professor Hurt ambled into camp with his hands empty but five root-birds hanging from his pack.
 He exchanged words of goodwill with the lookouts and handed the meat over as a gift.
 The Singer nodded happily: ever since his return, the Given-Men had been grumbling much less over the humans out at the *‘bunker.’* The old man was no kind of a Given-Man himself, but he knew how to make and keep the peace.